Santa Cruz Island Galapagos, Ecuador

 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-Call us on 858 345 1763 to start planning your vacation to Pikaia Lodge or take a look at our itineraries to Galapagos
+Call us on to start planning your holiday to Pikaia Lodge or take a look at our itineraries to Ecuador

 Pikaia Lodge is a luxury eco-lodge set in a secluded giant tortoise reserve, nestled on top of an extinct volcano crater on the island of Santa Cruz in the Galapagos.
 Pikaia Lodge is a superb alternative to a traditional cruise and is carbon neutral.